Nightmare in Wax

-Nightmare in Wax is a 1969 horror film.
-Cameron Mitchell plays Vincent Renard, a former film special effects artist who is disfigured by Max Block, the head of Paragon Pictures, and also a rival for the affections of a woman (Anne Helm).
-Leaving the film industry, Vince becomes a recluse and opens a wax museum.
-Within a few months, four popular Paragon stars disappear.
-Wax figures of the missing stars soon feature as wax models in the museum and the police become suspicious.
+Nightmare in Wax (also known as Monster of the Wax Museum and Crimes in the Wax Museum) is a 1969 American horror film directed by Bud Townsend and starring Cameron Mitchell, Anne Helm and Scott Brady.
+It was written by Rex Carlton.
+A former film artist, when disfigured, becomes a recluse and opens a horrific wax museum.

 Plot

-Vincent Renard has liquor thrown in his face while lighting a cigarette during a party.
+Former Hollywood make-up artist Vincent Renard has liquor thrown in his face while lighting a cigarette during a party.
 Despite diving into the pool half his face is disfigured.
 As a result he becomes recluse and opens a wax museum.
-As various Paragon stars disappear new figures appear in his museum.
-It turns out that he has taken the theory of a Doctor Zerkai of using truth serum and a compound called Nerving will put a person into suspend animation for centuries and put it into practice to fill his museum.
-The formula has one flaw though - its influence is dampened by electricity (including electrical storms).
-He finally gets Max Black as the police close in and is about to make him into a figure.
-Max Black laughs and an enraged Vince lunges forward and falls into the pool of molten wax.
-He is surrounded by everyone who is laughing at him and then a phone wakes him up.
-Answering it he is reminded of the party and not to be late.
+As film stars disappear, new figures appear in his museum.
+Based on the theory of a Doctor Zerkai, Renard uses truth serum and a compound called "nerving" to put a person into suspended animation, and then installs them in his museum.
+But the formula has one flaw – its influence is dampened by electricity (including electrical storms).
+As he is about to turn his latest victim, his ex-boss Max Black, into one of his museum pieces, the police close in.
+Black laughs and an enraged Renard lunges forward and falls into the pool of molten wax.
+He is surrounded by people laughing at him, and then a ringing phone wakes him up.
+Answering it, he is reminded of the party, and not to be late.